 This is a classic quiche with bacon and Gruyère cheese.
 It's a sophisticated and delicious choice for breakfast or lunch.

 This is a classic French dish, the Quiche Lorraine.
 Julia Child shared a recipe for Quiche Lorraine in her timeless Mastering the Art of French Cooking.
+(Affiliate link)

 A basic quiche is simply a custard of eggs and cream in a pastry shell, usually in a tart pan.
-The Lorraine variation was created in the Lorraine region of France, and adds bacon (lardons, originally) and cheese like Gruyère or Swiss.
+The Lorraine variation was created in the Lorraine region of France and adds bacon (lardons, originally) and cheese like Gruyère or Swiss.

-This may sound random, but Quiche Lorraine always makes me think of one, tiny scene in To Catch A Thief.
-It was a food scene so, you know - it caught my attention!
-When I taste Quiche Lorraine it reminds me of that scene, and of the sophisticated characters obsessed with jewels in the French Riviera.
+This may sound random, but Quiche Lorraine always brings to mind one, tiny scene in the movie, To Catch A Thief.
+It was a food scene so, you know—it caught my attention!

 The scene is when Cary Grant's character, John Robie the thief has H.H.
-Hughson, played by John Williams, up to his villa for a visit.
+Hughson, played by John Williams, up to his French Riviera villa for a visit.
 They discuss the lunch prepared for them by Robie's housekeeper, Germaine.

 Robie: "Quiche Lorraine, you'll enjoy this."